Orrslab/Functions/Filter_development/Visual_Filter_DB_establishment/README.md

-# Visual Filter Database Instructions- How to Establish the Database
+# Outliers Annotation Database Instructions- How to Establish the Database

 ## 1. Prepare the Annotated Data
 - You will receive SQLite files containing annotated data from researchers.